SamScherer1/SwiftDJITutorials/source/ios-tutorials/UXSDKDemo.md

 In the code above, we have implemented the following logic:

 1. In the `viewDidLoad` method, we invoked the `registerAppWithDelegate` method of `DJISDKManager` to make the application connect to a DJI Server through the internet.
-Doing this, verified the App Key and set the `DJISDKManagerDelegate` to `DefaultLayoutViewController`.
+Doing this verified the App Key and set the `DJISDKManagerDelegate` to `DefaultLayoutViewController`.
 For more details on registering the application, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#register-application).

 2. Implemented the delegate method `appRegisteredWithError(_ error: Error?)` of **DJISDKManagerDelegate** to connect the application to a DJI Product by invoking the `startConnectionToProduct` method of **DJISDKManager** when registered successfully.
 If registration failed, showed an alert view and disabled the `connectButton`.
 TODO: (demo doesn't actually do this...)